Staff

 Cindy received her Associate of Arts degree from SD Mesa College.
 Her passions include music, travel, reading and gardening.

-After graduation, Lydia joined the Peace Corps and was placed in a rural village outside of Monze, Zambia, where she worked as an English teacher for grades 5, 6, and 8.
+Lydia recently finished her first year at Thunderbird School of Global Management where she is pursuing a Masters of Global Management with a concentration in Global Affairs.
+Originally from Cincinnati, Ohio, Lydia earned her undergraduate degree at Ohio University majoring in Global Studies and Dance.
+During her undergraduate career, she studied abroad in Prague, Czech Republic.
+She was also an active member and leader of the largest wellness club on campus, CHAARG, where she continues to contribute by serving as a Chapter Leadership Consultant, supporting leadership development initiatives.
+After graduation, Lydia joined the Peace Corps and was placed in a rural village outside of Monze, Zambia, where she served as an English teacher for grades 5, 6, and 8.
 During this time she collaborated with local educators to develop equitable teaching practices.
-This transformation experience sparked her passion for cultural collaboration and community unification, and it has inspired her to pursue a career in public diplomacy.
+This transformative experience sparked her passion for cultural collaboration and community unification, and it has inspired her to pursue a career in public diplomacy.

 What motivated you to come to Phoenix Sister Cities?